arturjaworski/TableViewManager/README.md

 ## Description

-Pod registers Nibs and allows you to handle all custom UITableViewCells with enum.
+Pod registers cells (Nibs and dynamic one) and allows you to handle all UITableViewCells with enum.
 Written in Swift.

 ## Installation